solo-studios/nyx/README.md

             // Enables/disabled the 'all warnings' feature for the java compiler
             // Inherited from compile.allWarnings
             allWarnings = true
+            withAllWarnings() // Alternative that sets it to true

             // Enables/disables the 'warnings as errors' feature for the java compiler
             // Inherited from compile.warningsAsErrors
             warningsAsErrors = true
+            withWarningsAsErrors() // Alternative that sets it to true

             // The encoding used for compilation
             // Inherited from compile.encoding